Less Sex, Fewer Babies: Blame The Internet And Career Priorities

 So, though the reasons are many and vary for men and women, America is in the midst of a sex (and baby) drought that it just can't seem to get out of.

 But the United States is not alone.
 Developed nations across the world have been experiencing the same thing.
-Western Europe is dealing with falling birthrates, and Japan's birthrate has dipped so low it's population has started to fall.
+Western Europe is dealing with falling birthrates, and Japan's birthrate has dipped so low its population has started to fall.

 Jennifer Glass, a demographer at the University of Texas at Austin, notes that some countries have tried to boost their birthrates by urging citizens to get busy.